Exotic G_2-manifolds: Skew matching

-so none of the cases in Lemma \ref{lem:embed} can occur.
-Thus $\bm$ is very ample, and embeds $\kd$ a quartic in $\PP^3$.
+so neither of the cases in Lemma \ref{lem:embed} can occur.
+Since $H$ is not orthogonal to any $(-2)$-class in~$\Lambda$, we can choose a marking of $\kd$ that maps $\Pic(\kd)$ to $\Lambda$, such that $\bm$ is the image of a nef class.
+Lemma \ref{lem:embed} then implies that $\bm$ corresponds to a very ample class, embedding $\kd$ as a quartic in~$\PP^3$.

-Moreover, since any irreducible effective class $v$ has $v^2 \geq -2$, \eqref{eq:deg_bound} implies that in fact there are no such classes of degree $d \leq 2$.
-In particular, the degree 3, effective $(-2)$-class $2\bl - \bm$ is irreducible.
-By Riemann-Roch it is represented by a smooth rational curve $\Gamma$.
-Its image in $\PP^3$ has degree 3, so must be a twisted cubic.
+The class $2\bm - \bl$ has square $-2$, so by a standard application of the Riemann-Roch theorem for surfaces either $2\bm-\bl$ or $-(2\bm-\bl)$ is effective \cite[Corollary 3.7(i)]{reid97}.
+Since $\bm.(2\bm-\bl) = 3$ is positive, it must be $2\bm-\bl$ that is effective.
+Since any irreducible effective class $v$ has $v^2 \geq -2$, \eqref{eq:deg_bound} implies that in fact there are no such classes of degree $d \leq 2$.
+Therefore $2\bm-\bl$ is irreducible.
+A further well-known application of Riemann-Roch (see discussion after \mbox{\cite[Corollary 3.7]{reid97}}) implies that $2\bm-\bl$ is represented by a smooth rational curve $\Gamma$.
+Its image in $\PP^3$ has degree~3, so must be a twisted cubic.
 By blowing up $\Gamma$ we obtain a Fano $Y \in \sff$.

 \item[\#9] This is the family of blow-ups of $\PP^3$ in smooth curves of degree 7 and genus 5.
 The Picard lattice is $\sm{2 & 5 \\ 5 & 4}$ in this case too, so we have already proved that $\bm$ embeds $\kd$ as a quartic K3 in $\PP^3$, and that $2\bm-\bl$ is irreducible and represented by a twisted cubic $\Gamma$.